Hobart, Launceston, Cradle Coast

 - To develop, at an introductory level, the intellectual skills of fact-finding, analysis, reasoning, evaluation and communication necessary for further study in law and other disciplines at university level.

-- To encourage students to think logically.
+- To encourage students to think critically and logically.

 |Unit name||Introduction to Law|